milankarman/Unload/README.md

 **How does Unload work behind the scenes?**

 *Unload calculates something callled a Perceptual Hash (PHash) for every video frame as well as the picked loading frames.
-Using this PHash it can compare how similar the video frames are to the picked loading frames, and if they are similar enough they can be confidently counted as load frames.
+Using this PHash it can compare how similar the video frames are to the picked loading frames and if they are similar enough they can be confidently counted as load frames.
 From there it's simple math to subtract the load frames from real time.*

 **Why does every loading screen need the same cropping?**

 *This is because Unload applies the same loading frame cropping to every video frame before PHashing it.
-If there are multiple different croppings that would mean ***all*** video frames would have to be PHashes multiple times, dramatically increasing processing time.*
+If there are multiple different croppings that would mean ***all*** video frames would have to be PHashed multiple times, multiplying processing time for every new load frame.*

 **How can I speed up conversion?**

-*Working with video will always be performance heavy, so the best way to go about speeding it up would be to work with less video.
+*The best way to go about speeding up conversion is to work with less video data.
 You can set the start and end time to be closer to the start and end of the run where applicable to avoid converting as many frames.
 You might also be able to lower the framerate if, for example, the game has a locked framerate at 30 FPS but the video is recorded at 60.
 Last but not least you can lower the export width and height, but know that this won't speed up conversion a lot and if the quality gets too low then loading frames might be harder to recognize.*